 Did you know?

 Every tree has sap, and all sap contains sugar.
 Different species of trees have varying concentrations of sugar in their sap, and the ones with a higher concentration, like sugar maples, make the best candidates for tapping.
 When you boil down that sweet sap you get syrup ~ maple syrup!
 If you live in a part of the country where sugar maple trees grow, and your weather gets down into freezing temperatures at some point in the winter, you can tap your own trees.
-My daughter Clare lives in Madison, Wisconsin and she and her husband tap their 2 backyard maples ~ she’ll take us through the process in this 2 part series.
+My daughter Clare lives in Wisconsin and she and her husband tap their 2 backyard maples ~ she’ll take us through the process to get you started!

 Making maple syrup at home requires a little work and planning, but the results are rewarding and sweet!
 It takes about 40 gallons of sap to make 1 gallon of maple syrup, and we usually collect enough sap from 2 trees in our yard to make about 1/2 gallon of syrup every year.
 Since the flow and quality of sap can vary year to year and from area to area, your results may vary, but if you have sugar maples on your property, it’s definitely worth a try!

 - You’ll need to determine whether you have maple trees, specifically sugar maples.
 You can tap other kinds of maple tress, but sugar maples have a higher sugar content in their sap, so you get a better yield of syrup from your sap.
 Sugar maples have the classic 5 lobed leaves shown in the photo below, here are more details about how to identify them.

 - If your sugar maple is at least 10 inches in diameter, it’s big enough to tap, so even young trees can be tapped.